Maahygrah/web3-onchain-log/README.md

 * **Exhaustive** (adjective): Examining, including, or considering all elements or aspects; fully comprehensive. *Example:* "Conducting an exhaustive review of smart contract transaction logs is necessary to ensure every eligible wallet address is captured prior to a testnet phase transition."
+## Section 10: Treasury Management & Operational Security
+* **Multi-Signature Coordination Protocols:** A multi-layered operational safeguard that mandates a minimum consensus threshold (e.g., a 3-of-5 signature requirement) among designated core contributors before any programmatic movement of public treasury or ecosystem development assets can be executed on-chain.